lmendiboure/5G-Course/IoT/ReadME.md

 **Q.1B1** What are the ISM radio bands? (source: https://en.wikipedia.org/wiki/ISM_radio_band)

-**Q.1B2** Analysing slide 19, indicate: 1) the most demanding application in terms of latency, 2) in terms of battery life duration, 3) in terms of latency.
+**Q.1B2** Analysing slide 19, indicate: 1) the most demanding application in terms of latency, 2) in terms of battery life duration, 3) in terms of data rate.

 **Q.1B3** Using slide 20, name some WPAN standards and some LPWAN standards.
 What is the difference in terms of communication distance between these solutions?